Joginder Singh Rao

 Born in Gurgaon, Punjab, Rao became only the seventh man to achieve the hat-trick on debut when he dismissed three Jammu and Kashmir batsmen as they were bowled out for just 47.
 Less than a week later, he went one better against Northern Punjab, when he claimed two hat-tricks in the second innings.
 His six victims were: Suresh Sharma, Ashok Khanna, Bhupinder Singh; and Rajinder Kale, Ramnath Paul, Bishen Singh Bedi.

 Rao played only three more times, as shortly afterwards he was injured in a parachuting accident while serving as a captain in the army.
 He took up golf and represented India in France and Pakistan.
 He redesigned the Army golf course in the Delhi Cantonment and the Dehra Dun golf course.
 He served in the India-Pakistan wars in 1965 and 1971, and reached the rank of Major-General in the Indian Army.

 Personal life

-He married Nandita Rao and had two sons with her.
-Probir Rao and Rahul Rao.
+He married Nandita Rao and had two sons with her, Probir and Rahul.

 He died in India on 3 October 1994, thirteen days short of his 56th birthday.